aditya33agrawal/chat-app/README.md

-# A real time chat-app with certain rooms to join in and text another users in ther
+# A real time chat-app with some rooms to join in and text another users in there